 Analysis plan

 Our exploratory analyses are divided into three sections.
-First, we use logistic regression models to determine whether any assessments were predictive of (1) being selected for, and (2) continuing on the SLI degree.
+First, we use stepwise backward logistic regression models to determine whether any assessments were predictive of (1) being selected for, and (2) continuing on the SLI degree.
 The second analysis looks at changes in the linguistic and cognitive assessments over time, looking at each predictor in turn.
 Here we use linear mixed models with random effects structure for participants per task, with initial BSL proficiency as a covariate.
 Finally, the third analysis looks at correlations between the linguistic/cognitive assessments and (1) BSL performance and (2) SLI performance (grades and BSL/SLI tasks).
 Here we begin by looking at whether there are any relationships between the predictors at the pre-degree testing session and later outcome variables, and then look at any relationships when assessments are repeated at later testing points.
 We calculate R2 values and also fit linear mixed models with initial BSL proficiency as a covariate.

 Data availability and reproducibility

 We report all data exclusions (if any), all manipulations, and all measures in the study, and we attempt to follow JARS (Kazak, 2018).
 This study’s design and its analyses were not pre-registered.
 In line with standards of reproducible research, the scripts and data (excluding video data and possibly identifying variables such as age) are made available with this publication and can be retrieved on the following publicly accessible repository: https://osf.io/kjctg.
-We used R version 4.0.5 (R Core Team, 2021) plus the packages {lme4} v1.1.27.1 (Bates et al., 2015) and {blorr} v0.3.0 (Hebbali, 2020) for the regression/mixed effects model analyses reported below.
+We used R version 4.0.5 (R Core Team, 2021) plus the packages {lme4} v1.1.27.1 (Bates et al., 2015), {sjPlot} v2.8.10 (Lüdecke, 2021) and {blorr} v0.3.0 (Hebbali, 2020) for the regression/mixed effects model analyses and output reported below, plus {effsize} v0.8.1 (Torchiano, 2020) to calculate effect sizes.
 For data processing and visualization we used the package {tidyverse} v1.3.1 (Wickham, 2019), for file organization {here} v1.01 (Müller, 2020); and for plotting details we used {scales} v1.1.1 (Wickham and Seidel, 2020), {PupillometryR} v0.0.3 (Forbes, 2020), {sdamr} v0.1.0 (Speekenbrink, 2021), {plotrix} v3.8.1 (Lemon, 2006) and {patchwork} v1.1.1 (Pederson, 2020).

 Attrition and missing data